top of page

 One of the things making my phone ring this year more than most are prospects who have just received first-time work comp audits with a new insurance company.
 And, these insureds are upset with the aggressiveness of the audits and the additional premium bills.

 The circumstances are always similar.
-The insurance company comes in at Final Audit and reclassifies a lot of employees/payroll under higher rated (more expensive) classification codes.
+The insurance company comes in at Final Audit, after policy expiration, and reclassifies a lot of employees/payroll under higher rated (more expensive) classification codes.
 Then, it issues an endorsement to the renewal policy, already in force, to make the same changes.

-All in contrast to the way the insured has been historically rated.
+All in contrast to the way the insured has been historically rated, classified.

-As a result, an unexpected additional premium bill for last year is generated and higher installments for the current year.
+As a result, an unexpected additional workers compensation premium bill for last year is generated and higher work comp installments for the current year.

-Keep in mind that an insurance company has the right to perform a Preliminary Test Audit to confirm these "exposures."
+Keep in mind that an insurance company has the right to perform a Preliminary Test Audit (before the start date of the work comp policy) to confirm these "exposures."
 In other words the Underwriting Department can confirm and verify what they are insuring before offering coverage.
 And, an insurance company is allowed by contract to perform an audit at any time during the policy too.

 Fraud?